Jokelab/Assertive.Docs/Getting started.md

 This page has a few step-by-step tutorials to help you get familiar with Assertive Script.
 We highly recommend to follow them in the prescribed order.

 ## Prerequisites
-A VSCode extension has been published in order to support a smooth development experience for Assertive scripts.
+A VSCode extension has been published in order to support a smooth development experience for Assertive Script.
 Follow the installation instructions on the [VSCode extension page]({% link VSCode extension.md %}) to get the extension.
 Every tutorial on this page assumes that the Assertive VSCode extension is succesfully installed and that you have a running instance of VSCode.